After Blenheim: Criticism

 The poem has a scathing criticism of the horrors of the war and shows that international diplomacy, politics and war are matters that are cut off from the lives of common men.
 In an outburst of praise for the heroes who won the war, Old Kaspar reveals the typical inability of an ordinary citizen to grasp the reason why the war took place.

 The poem is considered to be anti-war, but arguably, Southey was not himself anti-war.
 Byron considered Southey a puzzle since on one hand, he denigrated the English victory at Blenheim; on the other, he praised the Battle of Waterloo in The Poet's Pilgrimage to Waterloo, a popular poem that generated £215 in two months of publication.

 It is one of Southey's most famous poems.
 The internal repetition of "but 'twas a famous victory" juxtaposed with the initial five lines of each stanza, establish that the narrator does not know why the battle was fought, why thousands died, why his father's cottage was burned.
 The often-quoted closing lines :

-"After Blenheim", also called "Battle of Blenheim", was written during Southey's Jacobin years (roughly 1790–1800).
-In a letter to Charles Collins, he wrote of travelling through Woodstock in the summer of 1793, and of refusing to even turn his head to look at the walls of the palace, built by Marlborough, and named for the battle.
+"After Blenheim", also called "The Battle of Blenheim", was written during Southey's Jacobin years (roughly 1790–1800).
+In a letter to Charles Collins, he wrote of travelling through Woodstock in the summer of 1793, and of refusing to even turn his head to look at the walls of Blenheim Palace, built by the 1st Duke of Marlborough, the leader of the victorious Allied forces, and named for the battle.
 Southey wrote the poem, sometimes considered by critics as the most celebrated as British anti-war poems, while living at Westbury with his mother and his cousin (Peggy) in a renovated ale-house, which he shared also with a "great carroty cat".
 It appeared in publication with several others, in the category of Ballads and metrical tales, with the revenge tale of Lord William, and the narrative Queen Oracca.

 By 1820 Southey had changed his mind about the battle, describing it as the "greatest victory which had ever done honour to British arms".
 He calculated that had the battle not been won, the dominance of France may have overset the Protestant Succession in Britain.